 Enke was spotted by Men Only's photographic editor Alan Walton who signed him up to do a shoot for the very first issue of Club, Paul Raymond's attempt to crack the US market, which came out in February 1975.

 Over the next two years Enke shot a lot of pictorials for Club, Men Only and Club International.
 This period coincided with increasingly frank depictions of the models' genitalia, a trend which Enke's approach, as can be see here, certainly embraced.

-However, just two years after the first issue of Club premiered in the US, Enke died suddenly at the age of 36, just two months before this issue was published.
+However, just two years after the first issue of Club premiered in the US, Enke died suddenly at the end of February 1977, at the age of 36, just two months before this issue was published.